echavess/Focal-mechanisms-Pressure-and-Tension-Axis/README.md

-# Pressure and tension axis from earthquake focal mechanisms
+# PTFM: Pressure and Tension axis from earthquake Focal Mechanisms

 This python code generates the Pressure and Tension axis from focal mechanisms (Strike, Dip and Rake).